gwb84/GCD_coure_project/README.md

 For each of the six activities, the expected values of the measurement means and standard deviations are computed These results are stored in a data frame with descriptive row and column names.
 The resulting tidy data is saved to a .csv file

+x_tidy.csv

+This is the tidy data output file